Plan ski touring trips with AI assistance

 Chat with a helpful AI assistant in Chinese

-Chat with Qwen2-72B-instruct using a system prompt
+Chat with a conversational AI

 Ski Touring AI Planner is an AI-powered tool designed to help users plan and optimize their ski touring trips.
 It assists in creating personalized itineraries, suggesting routes based on skill level, weather conditions, and terrain preferences.
 The planner aims to enhance safety and enjoyment by providing real-time data and expert recommendations.